Definition of lymphoedema

 Where could my lymphoedema be managed?

-It is better to be treated by therapists who are lymphoedema trained and registered with the National Lymphoedema Practitioners Register (NLPR) of the Australasian Lymphology Association (ALA).
+It is better to be treated by therapists who are specifically lymphoedema trained.